BIDS/repro-case-studies/case-studies/rgilmore.md

 author: Andrea R. Seisler and Rick O. Gilmore
 ---

+> This chapter appears only in the online appendix of the book _The Practice of Reproducible Research_.
+Please cite this online version of the book as: Kitzes, J., Turek, D., & Deniz, F. (Eds.).
+(2018).
+The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences [Online Version].
+Retrieved from http://practicereproducibleresearch.org.

 My name is Andrea Seisler and I am the lab manager for the Brain Development Laboratory run by Dr. Rick Gilmore at Penn State University.
 I have a background in biomedical engineering with a focus on imaging.
 In the last few years I have been assisting Dr. Gilmore with data collection, processing, analysis and publication of various behavioral and EEG based optic flow studies.

 Reproducibility means that the processing of a dataset can be carried out multiple times by many users using the same workflow/code and get the same results.
 It also means that as more data is collected a few commands can be run to update the results based on the increased number of data sets.